charliecalvert/CloudNotes/Assignments/Mongo/UbuntuServerOva.md

 }
 ```

-Clearly we permissions to do this.
+Clearly we need permissions to do this.
 Now try to show the tables in the **test** database:

 ```
 show tables;